Colorado Springs DUI Lawyers

 gavel, set of car keys, and a glass of alcohol

-Opting for an affordable DUI lawyer near you might seem tempting, but it can be a mistake and has the potential to make an already bad situation go from bad to worse.
-Most attorneys will charge a flat fee for representation, but it’s important you know what that flat fee entails.
+One thing to consider when looking for an affordable DUI lawyer near you is that most DUI attorneys will charge a flat fee for representation, but it’s important you know what that flat fee entails.
 Is there an extra charge for the DMV hearing?
 What about motions hearings, or trial?
 In general, I charge a flat fee, which is based on the anticipated work involved in the case.
 For that reason, there’s not a standard cost, and the fee varies from case to case, depending on a number of factors.
 Fees are individually tailored based on the case.
 While my firm isn’t cheapest in town, my fees are in line with the reputation I’ve earned and results I regularly obtain.
 Because I charge a flat fee, you know precisely what the costs associated with representation will entail.
 There’s no surprises or hidden fees.
 The bottom line is that you should never base your choice of an attorney on their price.
 Keep in mind that there’s a reason some attorneys charge more than others and choosing the wrong attorney to represent you may end up becoming a very expensive mistake.
 Contact us for a free consultation where we will discuss the fees and clearly lay them out for you.

 Recent DUI Case Victories in Colorado Springs